PuntusovAleksandr/TutoExample/README.md

 A Material Design themed ShowcaseView for Android

-This library is heavily inspired by the original [ShowcaseView library][1].
+This library is heavily inspired by the original [MaterialShowcaseView library][1].

 Since Google introduced the Material design philosophy I have seen quite a few apps with a nice clean, flat showcase view (the Youtube app is a good example).
 The only library out there however is the [original one][1].
 This was a great library for a long time but the theming is now looking a bit dated.